Metallic quantum criticality enabled by flat bands in a kagome lattice: Methods

 {\bf Data availability:}~~ All data needed to evaluate the conclusions in the paper are presented in the paper and/or the Supplementary Materials.
 Additional data that have been used are available from the corresponding author.

-{\bf Acknowledgment:}~~ We thank Gabriel Aeppli, Joseph Checkelsky, and Ming Yi for useful discussions.
-Work at Rice has primarily been supported by the U.S. DOE, BES, under Award No. DE-SC0018197 (Conceptualization and Wannier construction, L.C. and F.X.), by the Air Force Office of Scientific Research under Grant No. FA9550-21-1-0356 (Conceptualization and orbital-selective transition, L.C., F.X., S.S.), and by the Robert A. Welch Foundation Grant No. C-1411 (Q.S.).
+{\bf Acknowledgment:}~~ We thank Gabriel Aeppli, Joseph Checkelsky, Pengcheng Dai, and Ming Yi for useful discussions.
+Work at Rice has primarily been supported by the National Science Foundation under Grant No. DMR-2220603 (Conceptualization and Wannier construction, L.C. and F.X.), by the Air Force Office of Scientific Research under Grant No. FA9550-21-1-0356 (Conceptualization and orbital-selective transition, L.C., F.X., S.S.), and by the Robert A. Welch Foundation Grant No. C-1411 and the Vannevar Bush Faculty Fellowship ONR-VB N00014-23-1-2870 (Q.S.).
 The majority of the computational calculations have been performed on the Shared University Grid at Rice funded by NSF under Grant EIA-0216467, a partnership between Rice University, Sun Microsystems, and Sigma Solutions, Inc., the Big-Data Private-Cloud Research Cyberinfrastructure MRI-award funded by NSF under Grant No. CNS-1338099, and the Extreme Science and Engineering Discovery Environment (XSEDE) by NSF under Grant No. DMR170109.
 H.H. acknowledges the support of the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (Grant Agreement No.\ 101020833).
 Work in Vienna was supported by the Austrian Science Fund (projects I 5868-N - FOR 5249 - QUAST and and SFB F 86, Q-M$\&$S) and the ERC (Advanced Grant CorMeTop, No.\ 101055088).
 J.C. acknowledges the support of the National Science Foundation under Grant No. DMR-1942447, support from the Alfred P. Sloan Foundation through a Sloan Research Fellowship and the support of the Flatiron Institute, a division of the Simons Foundation.
 Six of us (L.C.,\,F.X.,\,S.S.,\,S.P.,\,J.C.,\,Q.S.) acknowledge the hospitality of the Kavli Institute for Theoretical Physics, supported in part by the National Science Foundation under Grant No. NSF PHY1748958, during the program ``A Quantum Universe in a Crystal: Symmetry and Topology across the Correlation Spectrum".
 S.S., J.C., S.P. and Q.S. acknowledge the hospitality of the Aspen Center for Physics, which is supported by NSF grant No. PHY-2210452.

 {\bf Author contributions:}~~ Q.S. conceived the research.
 L.C., F.X., S.S., H.H., J.C. and Q.S. carried out model studies.
 S.P., J.C. and Q.S. provided insights into the flat band and Kondo systems.
 L.C. and Q.S. wrote the manuscript, with inputs from all authors.